 Lennon's politics, especially in the early '70s, were highly critical of the US war effort, American racism, nativism, and bigotry, and the government's suppression of dissent—prompting the Nixon administration (note the irony) to attempt the deportation of this immigrant.

 Yet Lennon was desperately trying to establish permanent residency in America.
 (Wait!
 You mean the two aren't mutually exclusive?
-You mean he/we can criticize US policy, American cultural narcissism, and its hypocritical religious moralism—and still love what America, in her finer moments, aspires to be?
-Who knew?)
+You mean he/we can criticize US policy, American cultural narcissism, and its hypocritical religious moralism—and still love what America, in her finer moments, aspires to be?)

 John Winston Lennon also expressed a desire for a world without national divisions.
 (You might say he was a dreamer).
 At the same time he expressed a longing to become a citizen of the very country that champions the primacy of nation states.